-Montserrat, Spain is a popular day trip for many travelers because it’s perfect situated between France and Spain and offers one of a kind attractions like the Black Madonna and world famous Boys’ Choir.
+Montserrat, Spain is a popular day trip for travelers because it’s perfectly situated between France and Spain and offers unqiue attractions like the Black Madonna and world famous Boys’ Choir.

 Montserrat means serrated, named for the unusual rocks that make up the mountains and are visible from far away.
 The site also has deep religious significance, with a sighting of the Virgin Mary in Santa Cova sparking a pilgrimage to the area.